 Move laterally (side to side) between the above steps when practicing the in and out or forward and backward footwork pattern.
 Always return to the center of gravity of your feet by making quick and small jumps.

 4. Table Tennis Crossover or Crosscourt Footwork Pattern

 Description: Players sometimes need to use the Crossover footwork pattern rather than the table tennis side-to-side footwork.
 Unlike side-to-side movement, crossover footwork requires the player to use fast-running motion rather than jumping sidewise.

-Players use this table tennis basic footwork to run quickly across the service or baseline.
-The crossover pattern of footwork in table tennis is also sometimes known as the cross-court footwork because the player has to hit cross-court or crossover shots (balls approaching diagonally across the table)
+Players use this basic table tennis footwork to run quickly across the service or baseline.
+The crossover pattern of footwork in table tennis is also sometimes known as cross-court footwork because the player has to hit cross-court or crossover shots (balls approaching diagonally across the table)

 - Twist/rotate your hip slightly to your dominant side by bending your knees.
 If you are a right-handed player, twist your hip to the forehand side, which is your right side.

-- Hit the ball as you land your feet on the ground.
+- Hit the ping pong ball as you land your feet on the ground.

 - Get back to the neutral stance fast.